Lockheed MC-130: MC-130W Dragon Spear

 Operational demands on aging AC-130s led the Air Force to seek a replacement until new AC-130Js could enter the fleet.
-A first idea—acquire and develop an AC-27J "gunship light"—fell through, so in May 2009, the Air Force began looking at converting MC-130Ws into interim gunships.
+A first idea—acquire and develop an AC-27J Stinger II—fell through, so in May 2009, the Air Force began looking at converting MC-130Ws into interim gunships.
 On 17 November 2009, a contract was awarded to Alliant Techsystems to produce 30 mm ammunition for the Dragon Spear.

 In September 2010, the Air Force awarded a $61 million contract to L-3 Communications to give a gunship-like attack capability to eight MC-130W Combat Spear special-mission aircraft.
 Under the deal, L-3 added the weapons kits, called "precision strike packages".
 MC-130Ws fitted with the weapons were renamed Dragon Spears.
 Air Force Special Operations Command eventually converted all 12 MC-130W aircraft to Dragon Spears.

 The Dragon Spears were equipped with a Bushmaster II GAU-23/A 30mm gun (an improved version of the MK44 MOD0 30mm gun), sensors, communications systems, and the Gunslinger precision-guided munitions system: a launch tube designed to fire up to 10 GBU-44/B Viper Strike or AGM-176 Griffin small standoff munitions in quick succession.
 Initial supplemental funds to the 2010 Defense Authorization Bill were for two kits to be installed in 2010.

 The MC-130W Dragon Spear went from concept to flying with a minimum capability in less than 90 days, and from concept to deployment in 18 months.
 Its success won its program the William J. Perry Award, and it became the model for the AC-130J gunship program.

 The first partially converted MC-130W arrived in Afghanistan in late 2010.
-It fired its first weapon one month after arriving, killing five people with a Hellfire missile.
+It fired its first weapon one month after arriving, killing five enemy combatants with a Hellfire missile.
 In May 2012 the Dragon Spear was redesignated the AC-130W Stinger II.
 By September 2013, 14 aircraft had been converted into gunships.
 The conversion added a sensor package consisting of day/night video cameras with magnification capability.